workdd/workdd/README.md

 <p>
  👋&nbsp; Hi there!
 I'm Jaeghang Choi.
-I'm enrolled in the Master of Computer Science in Kookmin University 🚀
+I'm enrolled in the Master of Computer Science in Kookmin University.
 </p>
+🤔
+I was impressed with the painting of the Last Supper and I named <b/>manchann</b>(korean pronunciation of supper) of my nickname.

 ### My Research History